carlosgavina/is.js/README.md

 ```

-You can also replace triary operations:
+You can also replace ternary operators:

 ```js